HOW TO SCHEDULE A LESSON

 What kind of music lessons does the studio offer?

-At Market Square Music Academy, we offer private lessons in the ares of piano, voice, guitar, ukulele, violin, trombone, and music composition.
+At Market Square Music Academy, we offer private lessons in the ares of piano, voice, guitar, and ukulele for students k-12 and adult learners.
 Our specialty is 1:1 study between student and teacher, which allows for a highly individualized lesson plan.
 We welcome students from absolute beginners to advanced students looking to further hone their craft further.
 Before scheduling an introductory lesson, we recommend reading the teacher bios on the Faculty page to learn more about their areas of specialty and availability.

 How do I know what lesson times are available?

-Open the lesson booking page and choose a 30, 45, or 60 minute single lesson, then select a teacher to see their availability calendar.
+Open the lesson booking page above and choose a 30, 45, or 60 minute single lesson, then select a teacher to see their availability calendar.
 Select a time and complete the new student form to complete your booking.
 When signing up for a recurring package of lessons, you will receive a confirmation email with a link to schedule your lessons.
-We are open Monday-Fridays in the afternoons and early evenings and Sunday afternoons by appointment only.
-If you don't see a time that works for you, please email or call to be added to the waitlist.
+We are open Monday-Thursdays in the afternoons and early evenings and Sunday afternoons by appointment only.
+If you don't see a time that works for you, please email or call at 860-878-0989

 Are there any age requirements?

 When you read information about our teachers on the Faculty Page, you will see that each of our teachers accept students starting at different ages and that some also accept adult students for daytime/evening openings.
-In our experience, we find that kindergarden or first grade is a great age to start piano lessons and that piano is a wonderful instrument to learn to read music on.
-We suggest starting with a trial lesson to make sure your student is ready for the commitment of weekly lessons.
-Voice, ukulele, guitar and violin lessons can begin around ages 7/8 after assessment by a faculty member.
+In our experience, we find that Kindergarden or first grade is a great age to start piano lessons and that piano is a wonderful instrument to learn to read music on.
+We suggest starting with a trial lesson to make sure your student is ready and that you have found the right fit of teacher for them.
+Voice, ukulele, and guitar students can sign up starting at age 7.
 Young students will need a lot of support at home to establish a practice routine and help them care for their instrument, but can be very successful and make incredibly fast progress with consistency.

 What kind of packages of lessons are there?